What Is Your Agent's GPA? A Framework for Evaluating Agent Goal-Plan-Action Alignment: Introduction

 \section{Introduction}

-Progressing beyond the capabilities of standalone LLMs, agentic AI systems can autonomously reflect, plan multiple steps, call various tools, and leverage collaboration between agents to achieve complex goals (\cite{agentic_patterns_ng}).
-As platforms for building agentic AI systems have advanced rapidly, the deployment of these systems in real use cases requires robust evaluation methods.
-Early ``step-level'' evaluations often focus only on the last step, overlooking end-to-end performance (\cite{yehudai2025survey}).
-Other approaches rely on ground-truth sources annotated by human experts, that, while valuable for evaluation, require considerable effort to curate (\cite{chen2021humaneval}; \cite{jimenez2023swe}; \cite{wei2025plangenllms}; \cite{mohammadi2025evaluation}).
-In addition, many existing benchmarks and arenas emphasize final outcome, providing little actionable insight into root causes of failure or opportunities for targeted improvement (\cite{chiang2024chatbotarena}; \cite{yehudai2025survey}).
+The power of agentic AI systems comes from their ability to autonomously reflect, plan multiple steps, call various tools, and leverage collaboration between agents to achieve complex goals \cite{agentic_patterns_ng}.
+While platforms for building agentic AI systems have advanced rapidly, the deployment of these systems in real use cases requires robust evaluation methods.
+Early ``step-level'' evaluations often focus only on advances or shortcomings of the last step, overlooking end-to-end performance \cite{yehudai2025survey}.
+Other approaches rely on ground-truth sources annotated by human experts.
+While valuable, these require considerable and often unrealistic effort to curate \cite{chen2021humaneval,jimenez2023swe,wei2025plangenllms,mohammadi2025evaluation}.
+Additionally, many existing approaches emphasize evaluating the final outcome, with little actionable insight into root causes of failure or opportunities for targeted improvement \cite{chiang2024chatbotarena,yehudai2025survey}.

-We propose meaningful evaluation of agent systems, which we refer to as \emph{agents} for simplicity, based on their operational dynamics.
-Just as agents set goals, devise plans, and execute actions, constructive evaluation should analyze failures within and between each component.
+We propose a comprehensive evaluation of agent systems, referred to as \emph{agents} for simplicity, based on their natural operational dynamics.
+Just as agents set goals, devise plans, and execute actions, constructive evaluation should analyze failures within and between each of these components.
 Therefore, we introduce the {\bf Agent GPA} or {\bf G}oal-{\bf P}lan-{\bf A}ction evaluation framework.
-Our holistic framework introduces five metrics: Goal Fulfillment, Logical Consistency, Execution Efficiency, Plan Quality, and Plan Adherence (see Figure \ref{fig:gpa_evals_new}).
-These GPA alignment metrics can be computed on test runs or sample traces of operational agents, either by human evaluators or automated, reference-free LLM-as-a-Judge evaluations we instrumented using the TruLens OSS library (\cite{trulens}).
-Because automated evaluation provides better scalability, our experiments examine the effectiveness of automated evaluation in comparison with human evaluators.
-Because our goal is to support agent debugging, maintenance, and improvement, we focus on capturing ``internal'' errors that the agent can control (e.g. tool calling or hallucinations) rather than out-of-scope errors (e.g. API failures because of hitting rate limits).
+Our framework introduces the metrics: Goal Fulfillment, Plan Quality, Tool Selection, Plan Adherence, Tool Calling, Logical Consistency, and Execution Efficiency (see Figure \ref{fig:gpa_evals_reorg}).
+While these GPA alignment metrics can also be computed by human evaluators, we introduce a suite of automated reference-free, LLM-as-a-Judge (LLM judge) evaluators to scale the framework.
+To validate the power and scalability of Agent GPA, we evaluate our LLM judges across three diverse datasets representing distinct agent architectures and domains: the public TRAIL/GAIA benchmark (general multi-agent reasoning), the public TRAIL/SWE-bench benchmark (single coding agent), and an internal Snowflake Intelligence dataset (commercial production-grade data analytics agent).
+We summarize our contributions below: